ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 - In a terminal, make sure you are inside `spring-cloud-stream-event-sourcing-testcontainers` root folder

-- In order to run the application's docker containers, you can pick between `JSON` or `Avro`
+- In order to run the application's docker container, you can pick between `JSON` or `Avro`
   - Using `JSON`
     ```
     ./start-apps.sh
     ```
   - Using `Avro`
     ```
     ./start-apps.sh avro